pmcvtm/presentations/slides/min-maxing-minimal-apis/readme.md

 👩‍💻 Sidebar: Sample Code 👨‍💻

 - available at [github.com/pmcvtm/presentations](https://github.com/pmcvtm/presentations)
-- linked directly from THAT site under resources
+- will be a linked in session resources in the future
 - representative, but **incomplete**
 - showing code for concepts _(you can copy/paste later)_